HiWay-Media/compress-nodejs/README.md

 ## Usage

-Here's a basic example of how to use Compress Node.js to compress and decompress data:
+Here's a basic example of how to use Compress Node.js:

+## Contributing
+We welcome contributions from the open-source community.
+To contribute to this project, please follow our Contribution Guidelines.

+## License
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute it as per the terms of the license.

+For any questions or issues, please create an issue on GitHub.